GSA-TTS/federal-website-standards/standards/page-level-feedback.md

 ## Why

-Allowing users to report content issues helps agencies identify potentially outdated, inaccurate, or unclear content, ensuring that government websites are accurate, user-friendly, and up-to-date.
+Allowing users to report content issues helps agencies identify potentially outdated, inaccurate, or confusing content, ensuring that government websites are up-to-date, accurate, and user-friendly.

 ## Research questions

-We’re researching this potential standard.
-Research questions include:
 - How are agencies currently collecting and using page-level content feedback?
 - What level of standardization is needed for successful implementation across federal websites?
 - How do users expect to interact with page-level content feedback mechanisms?